 A Colorado unitary return can include domestic corporations that meet certain objective criteria to measure an affiliated group or corporation.
 These include overlapping directorships and corporate officers, use of patents, logos, copyrights, etc., and relationships concerning long-term debt, sales, and administrative services among the group.

 Colorado has a statutory provision that allows the filing of a consolidated return in lieu of separate returns for those members of an affiliated group that would otherwise be required to file a separate Colorado tax return.

-Colorado levies a 2.9% sales tax, which is the lowest among the 45 states that collect sales tax.
+Colorado levies a 2.9% sales tax.
 Services are not taxed, only sales of non-food items are taxed.
 Use taxes substitute for sales taxes in cases where an item is purchased for consumption in Colorado from a source outside Colorado or other circumstances where a sales tax was not paid.
 There are many state sales tax exemptions.

 Personal Property Tax

 The State of Colorado does not impose property taxes on businesses.
 Local governmental units assess property taxes primarily to fund public school operations and local government services.
 Commercial and industrial property is assessed for property tax purposes at 29% of market value.